 Why does my baby need Tummy Time?

-Tummy Time will help your baby develop the neck, back, and shoulder muscles needed to meet milestones.
+Tummy Time helps your baby develop the neck, back, and shoulder muscles needed to meet infant developmental milestones.
 It may also help prevent early motor delays and conditions such as flat head syndrome (positional plagiocephaly) and twisted neck (positional torticollis).
 The American Academy of Pediatrics recommends placing babies on their backs to sleep and on their tummies to play.

 - Tummy to Tummy or Tummy to Chest